GSA/ficam-federation/_plan/00_index.md

 ===============================

-It’s true that Federation is a real shift in the way we’ve done in the past, but let's open up some windows and let the fresh air in.
-Federation is good change.
-It will make your life easier and those of your customers.
-Federation will give you and your customers rapid, streamlined access to critical applications and websites--without having to step over that pack of tired old dogs:  many logins, passwords, and multi-factor authentications--just to get to applications or websites you need to start your work.
+It’s true that Federation is a real shift in the way we’ve done in the past, but Federation is good change.
+It will not only make your life easier but also those of your customers.
+Federation will give you and your customers rapid, streamlined access to critical applications and websites--without having to step over that pack of tired dogs:  many logins, passwords, and multi-factor authentications--just to access applications and websites you need to start your work.

-Once your agency is federated, you may well ask, “why didn’t we do this before?”
+Once your agency is federated, you may well ask: “Why didn’t we do this before?”

-We want to help you and your agency transition to Federation.
+We want to do whatever we can to help you and your agency transition to Federation.

 Please email us with any and all questions at: fpki@gsa.gov!<!--Is this the right email address?
 Should it be "federation@gsa.gov"?-->

 ## Federation Advantages